zitadel/zitadel/docs/docs/legal/terms-of-service.md

 * Other customers' services are being negatively affected in breach of the fair use provision, including in the event of your services being subject to attacks by third parties (i.e. DoS/DDoS attacks);
 * We consider the suspension or termination of the services to be necessary for the protection of ourselves, our infrastructure or other customers.

-We reserve the right to immediately terminate the Framework Agreement in such cases.
+We reserve the right to immediately terminate the Agreement in such cases.

 ### Deletion of data